electron/website/blog/electron-33-0.md

 ### New Features

-- Added the event `client-certificate-request-password` to app.
-It is dispatched when a PIN is needed to unlock a cryptographic device. [#41205](https://github.com/electron/electron/pull/41205)
+- Added a handler, `app.setClientCertRequestPasswordHandler(handler)`, to help unlock cryptographic devices when a PIN is needed. [#41205](https://github.com/electron/electron/pull/41205)
 - Added error event in utility process to support diagnostic reports on V8 fatal errors. [#43997](https://github.com/electron/electron/pull/43997)
 - Added `View.setBorderRadius(radius)` for customizing the border radius of views—with compatibility for `WebContentsView`. [#42320](https://github.com/electron/electron/pull/42320)
 - Extended `navigationHistory` API with 2 new functions for better history management. [#42014](https://github.com/electron/electron/pull/42014)